Links to Resources at the Bottom of this Page

 (Living consciously is to be present in the here and now, and within our own body.)
 2

-As I am reflecting on my upbringing in church, I was given vocabulary around a higher power that I should resource and look to.
+As I reflect on childhood memories, I can recognize that I was deeply connected to religion.
+My upbringing in church was foundational.
+It gave me initial ideas, and specific vocabulary.
+I was given vocabulary around a higher power that I should resource and look to.
 He was a source of all that is good.
 Titles like “Father in Heaven” or “God” were added to my vocabulary.
-But this unknown heavenly-source seems to live in beauty–up in the clouds and couldn’t carry me or hug me in a physical form like my earthy father could.
+But this unknown heavenly-source seems to live in beauty–up in the clouds and He couldn’t carry me or hug me in a physical form like my earthy father could.

-My human father is who I physically started putting my trust in.
-He was the source of home and paid for the food that I ate.
-He gave me shoulder rides and rubbed my back at bed time.
+He was the source of shelter and paid for the food that I ate.
+He gave me shoulder rides and rubbed my back and sang me a song at bed time.
 I was given vocabulary to pray and learn trust in God, but in real-time, I put my trust in my Dad.

-There’s a odd comparison to a perfect being that lives in the cloud, and cannot be removed.
-And then as a child being asked to put full trust in an imperfect human, that I could see with my eyes and hear his words.
+There’s a odd comparison to a perfect being, a “Father in Heaven”, that lives in the cloud, and cannot be removed.
+And then as a child being asked to put full trust in an imperfect human.
+Someone that I could see with my eyes and hear his words.

 Think about that again.
 I was asked to trust in something that I couldn’t see.
 But still communicate with Him through the spirit or soul inside my body.

-As I think about it now, I question, why was God taught as a removed being?
-Why was this language allow?
+As I think about it now, I question, why was God has been taught as a removed being?
+And why these stories, like the ones that I learned in Sunday School taught to create this illusion?

 It is hard to divide the two in the psychological mind.
 The two meaning: